SmarterApp/RDW_Ingest/README.md

 mysql> exit
 ```

 The applications depend on the database being configured properly.
-See instructions below under[Running](#Running)
+See instructions below under [Running](#running)

 ### Cloning